MPKreuzberg/MPKreuzberg/README.md

 - 🔭 I’m open to work atm...

-- 🌱 I am currently learning CaberSecurity at Ironhack.
+- 🌱 I am currently learning CyberSecurity at Ironhack.
 Stay safe :-)

 - ❓ Ask me about anything related to MERN stack and related technologies